Landscape photography without people

 Buttermere Lake shore walk

-On a recent summer’s evening I decided to take a wander round the shores of Buttermere and was chuffed to bits when I saw the lake surface was flat and producing some decent reflections.
+On a recent summer’s evening I decided to take a drive to Buttermere in the western Lake District.
+On arriving I was chuffed to bits to see the lake surface was flat and producing some decent reflections.
 I could have headed to the eastern end of the lake to get a shot of the Scots Pines and their reflections but everyone seems to do that so I thought I’d save that for another day (update in 2015: I have now got a photo of the Buttermere pines reflected in the lake in my collection).
 No, this time I stayed close to the village, wary that the wind might pick up at any time so was keen to get some pictures taken as soon as possible.
 Any idea of walking round the lake was ditched straight away.

 At the western end of the lake are a line of deciduous trees, mainly of ash and oak.
 I set up my camera and took a couple of quick pictures, sure that the reflections were spot on.